arshsinghphd/TeamActivities/Module07/README.md

 The problem is people often overcomplicate their point of view, and the solution is to try to force yourself to think into the simplest terms.

-In this activity, we will cover some base examples of recursion, and then explore more complex examples to help get a better understanding of why recursion.
+In this activity, we will cover some base examples of recursion, and then explore more complex example to help get a better understanding of why recursion.
 Recursion is a topic you will continue to come across when working within computer science, so don't worry if it takes a bit to understand!
 As a reminder, if you are struggling you are learning.